c3d/make-it-quick/README.md

 ## Hierarchical projects

 Often, a project is made of several directories or libraries.
-In `build`, this is supported with two makefile variables:
+In `make-it-quick`, this is supported with two makefile variables:

 * `SUBDIRS` lists subdirectories of the top-level directory that must be built every time.